 Stevia is a sweetener extracted from the leaves of the Stevia rebaudiana plant, which is native to South America.
 Stevia has been used as a sweetening agent for centuries in various cultures.
 It is 200 times sweeter than sugar, but with zero calories.
 Stevia-derived sweeteners achieved GRAS in 2009, and global regulatory organizations across 65 countries have approved the use of high-purity stevia leaf extracts in food and beverages.
 Because stevia molecules are metabolized in the lower intestine, they are believed to provide sustenance for beneficial bacteria and aid in digestive health.
 Chemical compounds in the stevia plant interact with both the bitter and sweet receptors within human taste buds.
 Because there are 25 different receptors for bitter tastes, and only one receptor that identifies sweet tastes, Stevia tends to have a bitter aftertaste for some people.
 Stevia is often combined with sugar or other sweeteners to address that bitterness that some consumers are more sensitive to or do not care for.
 The usage of stevia is growing rapidly.
 Launches of beverage products containing stevia grew 11% from 2016 to 2017.

 Allulose is a natural sweetener that unlike stevia, monk fruit, and erythritol, is an actual sugar that is chemically similar to table sugar and has a similar taste, texture, and browning properties to sugar.
 Allulose is about 70% as sweet as sugar and has one-tenth of the calories of sugar.
-On April 17 2019 (I’d add the year here!
-Was it 2019?), the FDA gave the green light for Allulose to be excluded from the total and added sugars declarations on the Nutrition Facts and Supplement Facts labels when used as an ingredient.
+On April 17 2019, the FDA gave the green light for Allulose to be excluded from the total and added sugars declarations on the Nutrition Facts and Supplement Facts labels when used as an ingredient.
 Allulose will still count toward calories, however.
 This the first time the FDA has allowed a sugar product to be excluded from nutritional labels, according to Healthline.

 An increasing number of beverage manufacturers are launching products with natural sweetener blends.
 Blends allow beverage creators to bring the texture and mouthfeel of products closer to what consumers expect from traditional sugar.
 Combinations of natural sweeteners can help balance flavors and mask bitterness while also helping to stay within caloric and cost constraints.
 It is also possible to incorporate sugar, agave, honey, or other caloric sweeteners in conjunction with non-nutritive sweeteners to create a beverage with the right balance of taste, texture, ingredient perception and calorie count.